robertutterback/robertutterback.github.io/_pages/about.md

 social: true
 ---

-I am an assistant professor in the department of Mathematics, Statistics, and Computer Science at [Monmouth College](http://www.monmouthcollege.edu).
+I am an associate professor in the department of Mathematics, Statistics, and Computer Science at [Monmouth College](http://www.monmouthcollege.edu).
 I got my Ph.D. in Computer Science from [Washington University in